A Google Group Dedicated To The

-Those who want to join E-Theosophy at Yahoo can do that by visiting
+Those who want to join E-Theosophy can do that by writing to email@example.com.

 1) Positive and friendly dialogue is encouraged on the basis of common agreement with the fundamental lines of the original theosophy.
 A friendly feeling helps opening the mind.

 2) The coordination of the e-group is open at all time to corrections, criticisms and suggestions.
 Yet these should never be made in the e-group itself, which will be preserved for study and reflection only.
 They must be sent to the coordinators who will thankfully receive them and act accordingly.

 3) No personal criticisms are acceptable in the e-group.
 A friendly and impersonal relationship among all is considered an essential condition and a decisive aspect of the work.
 Personal narratives and commentaries should be avoided as much as possible.
 When necessary they should be sent to the Coordination.